John W. Olsen: Early life and education

-John Olsen was born in Concord, Massachusetts, the only offspring of Stanley John Olsen (1919–2003; vertebrate paleontologist and zooarchaeologist) and Eleanor Louise Vinez Olsen (1917–2016; executive assistant, botanist, and homemaker).
+John Olsen was born in Concord, Massachusetts, the sole offspring of Stanley John Olsen (1919–2003; vertebrate paleontologist and zooarchaeologist) and Eleanor Louise Vinez Olsen (1917–2016; executive assistant, botanist, and homemaker).

 Olsen spent his formative years in Tallahassee, Florida where he lived until he moved to Tucson, Arizona with his parents in 1973.

 Following his early graduation from Florida High School in Tallahassee after completing the eleventh grade, Olsen attended Florida State University as a freshman (1972–1973) and subsequently received Bachelor of Arts degrees with Highest Distinction and Honors in Anthropology and Oriental Studies from the University of Arizona (1976).
 Olsen holds Master of Arts (1977) and Doctor of Philosophy (1980) degrees in Anthropology from the University of California, Berkeley.

-Among his most influential undergraduate mentors at the University of Arizona were the archaeologists Emil W. Haury and Raymond H. Thompson, the Sinologist William R. Schultz, and the scholar of Afghanistan and Central Asia Ludwig W. Adamec.
+Among his most influential undergraduate mentors at the University of Arizona were the archaeologists Emil W. Haury and Raymond H. Thompson, the Sinologists William R. Schultz and Andres D. Oñate, and the scholar of Afghanistan and Central Asia Ludwig W. Adamec.

 At Berkeley, Olsen was advised primarily by paleoanthropologists Glynn Ll.
 Isaac (doctoral dissertation chair), J. Desmond Clark, and F. Clark Howell, while William A. Clemens supervised his training in vertebrate paleontology.
 Olsen continued his studies of Literary Chinese, Oracle Bone Script, and the archaeology of Neolithic and Bronze Age China under the guidance of David N. Keightley.